 - No useful analysis and reporting around exercise performance and recovery.

-However, it’s not only the Apple Watch that’s struggling with those issues.
-Other wearables, such as Fitbit or Android-based smartwatches, also suffer from the same shortcomings.
+However, it’s not only the Apple Watch that struggles with those issues.
+Other wearables, such as Fitbit and Android-based smartwatches, also suffer from the same shortcomings.

 WHOOP founder and CEO Will Ahmed, a Harvard graduate, must have felt similarly when he decided to develop a solution that fills all of the above gaps and more.

 WHOOP accurately tracks strain, as well as exercise and sleep performance.
 It also tells you how well you recovered overnight, and how hard you can push it that day.

 The result is WHOOP, a clever combination of wearable technology (the WHOOP strap) with a membership* that provides professional-quality analytics of your data, paired with a community of like-minded users that includes professional athletes (e.g., NBA players), coaches, trainers and Fortune 500 CEOs.

 What is WHOOP?

 Contrary to what you might think, WHOOP is not just another fitness strap, like Fitbit.
 It’s also a membership that connects you to a community of like-minded health enthusiasts.

 More importantly, it enables you to “unlock the secrets your body is trying to tell you.”
 What that means is that WHOOP provides insights into your performance, recovery and sleep data that most other consumer-grade trackers can’t give you — not even the Apple Watch.

 WHOOP is a high-tech gadget that can guide you through exercise, recovery and sleep.
 For example, it tells you if your body has recovered sufficiently to push it during your next workout, or if it’s better to take it easy for a day.
 It also lets you know how much sleep you’ll need tonight, based on your level of activity during the day.